err8029/homework/README.md

   <p align="center"> frequency distribution of words for negative reviews (categories obtained by stemming)</p>
 </p>

-- The other two programmed methods, which have not been shown yet are:
+- The other two methods, which have not been shown yet are:
-   1. create_df: creates a pandas dataframe from a list (it will useful for the classifier)
+   1. create_df: It creates a pandas dataframe from a list (it will useful for the classifier)
-   2. tokenize_sentence: obtains all the sentences per line (not used yet)
+   2. tokenize_sentence: It obtains all the sentences in a list with multiple lines (not used yet)
-   3. print: prints all lines of the list (used to check and debug)
+   3. print: prints all lines of a list (used to check and debug)

 **2. Why you have selected these two classification methods?**